 Most often, toddlers are eager to try new activities.
 Typically, they are “all in” when invited to participate.
 With boundless enthusiasm for learning, the young child tends to explore with all their developing senses and abilities.
-Because of this, it’s not uncommon for a toddler to want to explore an activity by tasting and “mouthing” new materials.
+Because of this, it’s not uncommon for a toddler to want to explore an activity by tasting and mouthing new materials.

-In preparation for the vegetable peeling activity, place six identical ceramic cups on a wooden tray.
-Wisely designed, recessed areas for each cup offers greater stability while carrying the tray.
+In preparation for the vegetable peeling activity, place six identical ceramic cups on a wooden tray*.

 After rinsing each vegetable, add three different green (organic) options to the top row of cups.
 Shown here, left to right: celery, Brussels sprout and sugar snap peas.